anatoliidolia/WishListQR/README.md

 - Increases engagement and usability of your online store.

+**Installation:**

+To install the module, use the following console command:

+`composer require peachcode/wishlistqr:dev-main`

+**Additionally**, the following package will be installed along with this module:

+`chillerlan/php-qrcode`

+After installation, run the following commands:

+`php bin/magento setup:upgrade`

+`php bin/magento setup:static-content:deploy`

 The "QR WishList" module is designed to make the process of sharing your wish list more convenient and efficient for you and your customers.

+Magento 2.4.6
+Magento 2.4.6.p1-p3